 As you start your apartment search, it’s important to determine how much you are able to afford before committing to a fixed monthly rent.
 The first step is to look at your monthly income, average living expenses, and total savings.

 Financial consultants recommend spending 25 – 35% of your income after taxes on rent.
-Make sure to budget for the cost of utilities if your apartment complex doesn’t include them in the rent.
+Make sure to budget for the cost of utilities.

 Setting your budget will help narrow down your housing options and guide your research.
 Housing is often more affordable when you live with a roommate.
 If you can’t find something within your budget, try to live with a friend or someone you trust.